juxhouse/bela-resources/API.md

 It does not require you to inform the deletion or renaming of elements in your architecture.
 Instead, it allows you to upload the elements that currently exist and BELA will garbage collect the rest.

-This endpoint receives an array of operations.
-You can think of operations as being executed one after the other, in order.
-However, the overall combined effect of all operations takes effect atomically, as a single transaction.
+This endpoint receives a `transaction` as an array of operations.
+The effect of all operations is applied to BELA atomically.

 **Body**
 ```
 {
+  "source": String
   "transaction": [Operation]
 }
 ```